Murray, del Potro close to rematch

 - Kyrgios, Andy Murray, Juan Martin del Potro advance

-- Women's favorite Simona Halep wins in two
+- Women's favorite Simona Halep wins in two sets

 (CNN)The red stuff isn't to everyone's liking.